ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

    - Over the CISM domain (typically Greenland in CESM2), CISM dictates glacier areas and topographic elevations, overriding the values on CLM's surface dataset.
-CISM also dictates the elevation of non-glacier land units in its domain, and only in this domain are atmospheric fields downscaled to non-glacier land units.
+CISM also dictates the elevation of non-glacier land units in its domain, and only in this domain does CLM downscale atmospheric fields to non-glacier land units.

    - CISM provides the grid onto which SMB is downscaled.